Internal Fault-Tolerant Storage

 To switch the former Active and return it to the replication scheme, you must stop the PostgreSQL service and delete the local database data.

-1. Stop the PostgreSQL service:
+1. Stop the PostgreSQL service and delete anonymous volumes:

 docker-compose rm -fsv postgres